-We want all Manchester employers to support the Greater Manchester Good Employment Charter.
+We want all Manchester employers to support the Greater Manchester Good Employment Charter when it is launched.
 Large employers in the city will be asked to lead by example when it comes to demonstrating that they are paying the Real Living Wage; providing good quality working environments, terms and conditions; and offering the right support and progression opportunities for their workforce.
-The gig economy needs to work well for those who work in it, with flexible working not being at the expense of security and good working conditions.
 For Manchester to become more inclusive, employers of all sizes and from all sectors must play their part, and must be scrutinised and held to account when they do not.